plone-ve/medialog.mobilethemeTwo/README.txt

 - go to control panel.

-- in the medialog.control panel, set «default settings for your embed views»
+- in the medialog.control panel, set *default settings for your embed views*

 - add a dexterity content type